jundalisay/sp/content/en/research/berkeley/knowledge/intro/part-018.md

 ---
-title: "Benham, William"
+title: "The Importance of Language"
 weight: 7
-description: "William G. Benham was an American palmist published in 1900."
+description: "Reason is the only Source of an Opinion so universally received"
-image: "/covers/reading.png"
+image: "/covers/know.jpg"
 contributors: ['Berkeley']
 ---

 18. I come now to consider the Source of this prevailing Notion, and that seems to me to be Language.

-And surely nothing of less extent than Reason it self could have been the Source of an Opinion so universally received.
+Reason is the only Source of an Opinion so universally received.
 The truth of this appears as from other Reasons, so also from the plain Confession of the ablest Patrons of abstract Ideas, who acknowledge that they are made in order to naming; from which it is a clear Consequence, that if there had been no such thing as Speech or Universal Signs, there never had been any thought of